utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 > **Performance testing is available on [Postman Free, Basic, and Professional plans](https://www.postman.com/pricing/).** If you are on an Enterprise plan, contact the [Postman sales team](https://www.postman.com/company/contact-sales/) for more information.

 You can use the _Collection Runner_ to test the performance of your API with the same requests, collections, and environments you use for [functional API tests](/docs/collections/running-collections/intro-to-collection-runs/).
-Performance testing enables you to simulate real-world traffic, so you can observe how your API behaves under load and determine if the performance meets expectations.
+Performance testing enables you to simulate real-world traffic, so you can observe how your API behaves under load and find out if the performance meets expectations.
 It can also help you identify any issues or bottlenecks affecting performance

 To configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to send to your API.
 Postman uses these requests to simulate the activity of your API's users.
 In the Collection Runner, you can set the duration of the test and the number of _virtual users_.
 Each virtual user simulates the behavior of a real-world user by running the collection repeatedly, in parallel with other virtual users.
 You can also choose whether the number of virtual users is fixed for the duration of the test or gradually ramps up during the test.